ksync/ksync/README.md

 ## Minor

-- Only allow syncs on directories (not single files), check in add
+- Move `watch` to run inside a container if started by a user.
-- Move watch to init
+- Move `run` to run inside a container if started by a user.
-    - Start with docker
-    - Refactor `Service` to work with multiple container types?
-This might be more work than required.
 - There is a timing error between the mirror restart and the run container restart.
     - run restarts mirror
     - run tries to create tunnel to mirror container